Stocks gain ground a day after Dow entered a bear market - NewsBreak

 Stocks gain ground a day after Dow entered a bear market

-NEW YORK — (AP) — Stocks rose in midday trading on Wall Street Tuesday a day after a broad sell-off sent the Dow Jones Industrial Average into a bear market, joining other major U.S. indexes.
+NEW YORK — (AP) — Stocks rose in morning trading on Wall Street Tuesday a day after a broad sell-off sent the Dow Jones Industrial Average into a bear market to join other major U.S. indexes.

 The gains come amid an extended slump for stocks.
 With just a few days left in September, stocks are heading for another losing month as markets fear that the higher interest rates being used to fight inflation could knock the economy into a recession.